Mothers Day

 Americans often recognize mom with cards, flowers and Mother’s Day gifts.
 However, the commercial perception of the ideal gifts for mom may not match the reality, according to one survey.

-One-quarter of respondents desired a special meal, which aligns with a traditional image of children making mom breakfast in bed.
-Going out for Mother’s Day brunch or dinner is another popular Mother’s Day custom.
+Many respondents desired a special meal, which aligns with a traditional image of children making mom breakfast in bed.
+Going out for Mothers Day brunch or dinner is another popular Mother’s Day custom.

 What Countries Celebrate Mother’s Day?